Who We Are

 Blanco Library History:

 When Texas passed laws allowing for Library Districts, an election was held to form Blanco County South Library District: Precincts 1 and 4 in Blanco County, excluding the City of Blanco.
 The law allows one half of one percent of sales tax in this District to be used for operation of the Library.
 In February, 2002, Blanco Library, Inc. transferred operation of the Library to the District.
-Blanco County ceased their contributions, although the city still contributes some moneys to the District for operation.
-Taxes collected are not enough to operate the Library to this day.
-Occasionally, they obtain grants for specific projects such as expanding the number of computer or for special programs.
+Blanco County now contributes $5,000 per year and the city of Blanco contributes $12,000 to the Library District for operation.
+Taxes collected from sales are not enough to operate the Library to this day.
+The library obtains grants for specific projects such as expanding the number of computers, presenting special programs, or purchasing equipment.
 There is a paid Librarian, an Assistant Librarian, and a few part-time library aides.
-Staffing is still mainly by volunteers, about 35 or so of them.
+Mildred Doran, an early member of the Woman’s Club, willed the library assets that only the interest could be used for Librarian’s salary.
+Staffing is still mainly accomplished by about 30 volunteers.

-The Friends of the Library raise money to support the library through memberships and other activities.
-The money purchases the books for the library, provides periodical subscriptions and programs as well as helps funds a variety of special events and needs.
+The Friends of the Blanco Library raise money to support the library through membership dues and other activities.
+The money purchases the books for the library, provides periodical subscriptions and programs, as well as help to fund a variety of special events and needs.

 About the Collection:

 We have a collection of over 26,000 materials, including best sellers, a large selection of children's books, videos, audio books, and more.

 Visit our rare Texana Collection, Genealogy books and documents, old Blanco newspapers, and the classic South Western Journals collection.
 Also you can access Resource Libraries of Texas, the USA, and the World by using our Internet computers!